Disease

 1. 1

-Remove the plant from its pot and examine the root system.
-Separate soil from roots as gently as possible.
+Remove the plant from its pot and examine the root system directly, separating soil from roots as gently as possible to avoid tearing tissue that might still be salvageable.

 2. 2

-Cut away all brown, mushy, or slimy root sections with clean scissors.
-Trim back to firm, pale tissue.
-If more than half the roots are rotted, take stem cuttings from healthy growth above the soil line to preserve the plant's genetics while the original root system may be too compromised to save.
+Cut away all brown, mushy, or slimy root sections with clean scissors, trimming back to firm, pale tissue.
+If more than half the roots are rotted, take stem cuttings from healthy growth above the soil line to preserve the plant's genetics, since the original root system may be too far gone to reliably save.

 3. 3

-Set the trimmed roots on a paper towel in a warm spot and give them a solid half hour to 45 minutes before repotting — Schefflera's woody, multi-trunk base calluses more slowly than a soft-stemmed plant's roots would, so cutting this step short undercuts the trim you just did.
-Dust cut surfaces with powdered cinnamon as a mild antifungal while they rest.
+Set the trimmed roots on a paper towel in a warm spot and give them a solid half hour to 45 minutes to callus before repotting.
+Schefflera's woody, multi-trunk base calluses more slowly than a soft-stemmed plant's roots would, so cutting this step short undercuts the trimming work you just did.
+Dust the cut surfaces with powdered cinnamon as a mild antifungal while they rest.

 4. 4